openlegend/core-rules/core/SRD.md

 **Effect:** You are immune to the fatigued bane when it is caused by regular, natural sources, such as a forced march, starvation, or swimming long distances.
-Supernatural sources of the fatigued bane (such as a necromancer's curse) or irregular sources (such as the Berserker feat) still affect you, but at a reduced effect.
+Extraordinary sources of the fatigued bane (such as a necromancer's curse) or irregular sources (such as the Berserker feat) still affect you, but at a reduced effect.
 Treat your fatigue level as one lower than it actually is for the purposes of determining the